Mining, utilities sink U.S. industrial production

 "Time will tell whether this is real weakness or simply a bump on the road to prosperity.
 Our guess remains the economy comes back strong later on this spring."

-Companies like Microsoft Corp (MSFT.O) and Procter & Gamble Co (PG.N), the world's largest household products maker, and healthcare conglomerate Johnson & Johnson (JNJ.N) have warned the dollar will hit sales and profits this year.
+Companies like Microsoft Corp and Procter & Gamble Co, the world's largest household products maker, and healthcare conglomerate Johnson & Johnson have warned the dollar will hit sales and profits this year.

 (Reporting by Lucia Mutikani; Editing by Andrea Ricci)